Thanksgiving traffic will be in full force all weekend. Practice patience, pay attention, and use caution while traveling this holiday season.

 On 11/17/2024 Officer Jessica Daugherty and Officer Emma Fantham (police trainee) were on patrol in the area of 2300 N. Charles Seivers Blvd. when they observed a vehicle with an expired registration.
 A traffic stop was initiated and contact with driver, John Parris was made.
 Parris stated he did not have a drivers license nor any proof of ownership for the vehicle he was driving.
 Parris then gave officers multiple dates of birth in an effort to hide his identity.
 Officers were able to obtain the correct personal information for Parris and discovered he was wanted out of Okaloosa County, FL for a parole violation.
 Parris was originally charged with Burglary, Dealing in Stolen Property, and Robbery with a Firearm.
 Parris also had a passenger with him, Michele Grindstaff, who had an active warrant out of Blount County, TN.
 This display of excellent police work resulted in removing a violent felon from the city of Clinton ensuring it's citizens safety.
 Great job Officer Daugherty and Fantham! #ServiceBeforeSelf

-over 55 years ago, Clinton Police Department
+6 months ago, Clinton Police Department

 Warrant Arrest